Academic Performance and Your Financial Aid

 Financial Aid Probation

-If the student appeal is approved the student will be placed on Financial Aid Probation.
-The probationary period is one (1) payment period/term.
-A payment period at Bloomfield is either a Fall, Spring, or Summer term, and is the next term of enrollment regardless if the student is receiving financial aid in that term or not.
-At the conclusion of the payment period/term, the financial aid office will review to ensure that the student is now meeting the SAP standards in order to qualify for further Title IV Funding.
-If they are not making SAP standards again at that time, they will be on financial aid suspension again and be required to turn in an academic plan.
+If your appeal is approved you'll be placed on Financial Aid Probation.
+The probationary period is one (1) payment period.
+A payment period at Bloomfield is either a Fall, Spring, or Summer term, and is the next term of enrollment regardless of whether you'll be receiving financial aid in that term or not.

 Academic Plan